umbraco/UmbracoDocs/12/umbraco-cms/reference/api-versioning-and-openapi.md

 If you want to exercise more control over where your APIs show up in Swagger, you can do so by adding your own Swagger documents.

 {% hint style="info" %}
-Umbraco imposes no limitations on adding Swagger documents, and the code below is a very simplistic example.
+Umbraco imposes no limitations on adding Swagger documents, and the code below is a simplistic example.

 In the [Swashbuckle GitHib repository](https://github.com/domaindrivendev/Swashbuckle.AspNetCore/) you will find comprehensive documentation for Swagger documents.
 {% endhint %}